florianbuetow/career-field-guide/interview-prep/behavioral/a_short_guide_for_building_a_behavioral_interview_question_bank_resume_based.md

 - Get feedback from peers or mentors
 - Focus on including specific technical details in the Action section for STAR format

+### 7. Find company-specific questions
+- Using Websearch
+- Look for interview "brain dumps" (e.g., Glassdoor, Blind, ...)

 ## Reusability Beyond Interviews

-The CARL format is universal and can be applied throughout your tech career:
+The CARL format is universal and can be applied throughout your tech career.
+The investment in getting good at building your impact stories is a skill that translates well to:
 - ****Performance reviews:**** Use CARL stories in your brag document
 - ****Resume/CV:**** Structure project descriptions using CARL
 - ****Promotion packets:**** Demonstrate impact with CARL stories